4 large eggs

 Crusty sourdough (or other) bread

-Asparagus is best enjoyed somewhere around its natural season – it’s late May and I can still find English asparagus.
 Classic combos for asparagus are melted butter or Hollandaise, but though once a fan of this elegantly simple partnership, I am beginning to find it rather cloying – so I’m more likely to dress the warm asparagus in a vinaigrette and eat it warm or cold with a little Parmesan.
 Grilling is good too – but it’s best to grill without drenching the asparagus in oil first – this is likely to burn the oil and give a bitter after taste that is difficult to shrug off.
 Wrap it also in Parma ham – and bake (having first par boiled the asparagus) sprinkle Parmesan over before baking.
-Another classic pairing is asparagus and eggs, either in a mouselline, omelet, quiche, or as I have done here with soft boiled egg – the egg could also be poached.
+Another classic pairing is asparagus and eggs, either in a mouselline, omelette, quiche, or as I have done here with soft boiled egg – the egg could also be poached.
 If a runny egg is a little too gloopy for your tastes, cook it longer.
 In fact, you can hard boil your eggs and grate it over the asparagus to make mimosa salad.